luckyrandom/r-deploy-git/README.md

 The script `deploy.sh` is provided to handle sync and push to github.
-It works on travis-ci, so each successful built commit on master branch is prebuilt and deployed to master-pkg branch on github.
+It works on travis-ci, so each successful built commit on source branch is prebuilt and deployed to deploy branch on github.

-# Benefits #
+# Pros and Cons #

+## Pros ##

  - The maintainers do not need to worry about sync Rd files any more.
  - The generated files are not tracked in source branch, so nobody will modify them by accident, saving your trouble from explaining why they should not be edited.
  - Only commits that pass the test will be deployed to pkg branch.

+## Cons ##

+  - We have to handle an extra branch.
+By default, developers are working on master branch and `devtools::install_github` install from maste branch.
+With an extra deploy branch, either the developers have to switch to the src branch, such as master-src, or the users must install from the deploy branch, such as master-pkg.

 # What does `deploy.sh` do? #
 It only works in travis-ci for now.